5 Reasons Why Visitors Insurance Claims are Denied

-Common misconceptions with travel insurance lead people to think that the policy they buy will cover everything.
+Common misconceptions with travel insurance leads people to think that the policy they buy will cover everything.
 This is simply not true.
 Before you buy a policy and especially after you buy a policy, you need to look at the fine print to understand what is and is not covered under the policy.
 This includes restrictions, maximums, and things not covered.
 When filing a travel insurance claim, make sure you understand your policy and how payments and reimbursements will work.
 You don’t want to find yourself sick on a trip and having to foot a large bill.
 It is important to understand what is covered and what is not.
 Here are some reasons why claims are denied & how to file claims properly.

 Unfortunately, travel insurance policies cannot cover every medical condition.
 Depending on the policy, heart disease, cancer, diabetes, and others may be on a pre-existing conditions list.
 This allows the carriers to deny a claim for treatment or maintenance of this condition, meaning you will pay for the expenses out of your pocket.
 It is extremely important to read what pre-existing conditions are listed for your policy.
-And if you have a pre-existing condition, look into plans that offer coverage for acute onset.
+If you have a pre-existing condition, look into plans that offer coverage for acute onset.
 It’s also important to take into account what you plan to do while on your trip.
 Let’s say you want to go to Utah for some skiing.
 It’s in your best interest to purchase a rider for sports and adventure coverage in order for any skiing accident to be covered.
-If you don’t have this rider and you have an accident, you will still be seen by a doctor but your insurance may not cover the claim.
+If you don’t have this rider and you have an accident, you will still be seen by a doctor, but your insurance may not cover the claim.

 2. Missing Proper Documentation